Difference Between Transactional vs Authentic Leadership

 - They demonstrate self-discipline

-The authentic leader’s personal history, including life-events (trigger events), help in leadership formation.
-The moral development and values of authentic leaders are influenced by these personal histories and trigger events.
+The authentic leader’s personal history, including life events (trigger events), helps in leadership formation.
+These personal histories and trigger events influence authentic leaders’ moral development and values.

 Transactional vs Authentic Leadership